software-assignments-spring2021/project-setup-team-luniao-devolved/CONTRIBUTING.md

 * There is a `develop` branch that exists parallel to the `master` where the `HEAD` always reflects a state with latest changes
 * Each feature will have its own branch and are branched from the `develop` branch
 * Do not merge anything into `main` without full group agreement and testing the `deploy` branch
+* Commit changes locally, and make sure to pull all changes before committing.

 ## Rules for Contributing